kubecost/docs/aws-amp-integration.md

 ==================
 ## Overview.

-Kubecost leverages the open-source Prometheus project as a time series database, and post-processes the data in Prometheus to perform costs allocation calculation and provide optimization insights for your Kubernetes clusters such as Amazon Elastic Kubernetes Service (Amazon EKS).
-Prometheus is a single machine statically-resourced container, so depend on your cluster size or when your cluster scale out, it could exceed the scraping capabilities of a single Prometheus server.
-In the collaboration with Amazon Web Services (AWS), Kubecost integrates with [Amazon Managed Service for Prometheus (AMP)](https://docs.aws.amazon.com/prometheus/index.html) - a managed Prometheus-compatible monitoring service - to enable customer to easily monitor Kubernetes cost at scale.
+Kubecost leverages the open-source Prometheus project as a time series database and post-processes the data in Prometheus to perform cost allocation calculations and provide optimization insights for your Kubernetes clusters such as Amazon Elastic Kubernetes Service (Amazon EKS).
+Prometheus is a single machine statically-resourced container, so depending on your cluster size or when your cluster scales out, it could exceed the scraping capabilities of a single Prometheus server.
+In the collaboration with Amazon Web Services (AWS), Kubecost integrates with [Amazon Managed Service for Prometheus (AMP)](https://docs.aws.amazon.com/prometheus/index.html) - a managed Prometheus-compatible monitoring service - to enable the customer to easily monitor Kubernetes cost at scale.

 ## Reference Resources.